IST263/fall2019m004/docs/submit-howto.md

 1. Launch the GitHub desktop client.

 2. It should look something like the pic below.
+Select your class repo by clicking on it.
 ![Alt](/images/github-pull-assignment-part1.png "GitHub Pull Page 1")

 3. Click 'Pull Origin' or 'Sync'.
 You can also click on 'Repository' -> 'Pull' from the application menu bar.

-4. Click on 'History' tab to see that changes posted by the Instructor have been downloaded.
+4. Click on 'History' tab to see that changes posted by the Instructor.
 ![Alt](/images/github-pull-assignment-part2.png "GitHub Pull Page 2")

-5. Open the course folder in your file browser and look for a file 'grade.txt' in the week's folder.
+5. If a feedback was posted to a HTML file you'll need to open that file in VS Code or Notepad++ to see the comments.
+If a grade was assigned look for a file 'grades.txt' in the homework folder for that week.

-6. If the due date hasn't passed you can revise the homework and resubmit.
+6. If the home due date hasn't passed you can revise the homework and resubmit.

 ---